So, we did it! Let’s welcome our latest, long awaited release, the 0.51 one! Get it while it’s hot!

 On the community side

-Supertanker published a preview of an urban map named Freeway that is not yet distributed as part of the game as there is still much work to do but you can already try it out on servers!
+Supertanker published a preview of an urban map named Freeway that is not yet distributed as part of the game as there is still much work to do but you can already try it out on servers !

-On the community side some mappers made some nice maps you’ll probably enjoy while playing on servers.
+On the community side some mappers made some nice maps you’ll probably enjoy while playing on server.
 Despite not being official ones, they are worth the look and the play: Math released a remake of the good old Tremor map under the USS Tremor name, a remake of UTCS named CTCS plus a desert-themed map named Fortification with a layout remembering a bit ATCS.
 You’ll notice the impressive Hangar28 map by tvezet that tells so much stories by itself.
 Freeslave ported its Stalkyard map to Unvanquished and cu-kai is doing the same with its combat-t3 map.
 So, alongside official updates there is plenty of new stuff to try out and enjoy on servers!

 Polishing game code